 What is the treatment?

 Doctors and researchers are still uncertain about what causes ADHD.
-It is thought to be associated with chemicals in the brain and may have links to genetics.
+It is

 A doctor will ask about the child's symptoms and assess their behavior to diagnose ADHD.